Mahabaleshwar Temple, Gokarna: Legend

 Temple seen from inside the complex.

-The hoary legend of the temple as narrated, links Ravana of the Ramayana, the demon king of Lanka, not only to the Shiva Linga deified in the Mahabaleshwar Temple but also to Gokarna's Bhadra Kali temple.
+The legend of the temple as narrated, links Ravana of the Ramayana, the demon king of Lanka, not only to the Shiva Linga deified in the Mahabaleshwar Temple but also to Gokarna's Bhadra Kali temple.
 The legend also provides etymology of the place name, "Gokarna".

 Ravana's mother, a staunch devotee of Lord Shiva, was worshipping a Shiva Linga to bring prosperity to her son.
 Indra, the Lord of Heaven, who was jealous of this worship, stole the Shiva Linga and threw it away into the Sea.
 The distraught mother of Ravana went on a hunger strike as her devotional worship of Shiva was disrupted.

 Ravana then promised his mother that he would go to Mount Kailash, the abode of Lord Shiva, and bring the main Atmalinga itself for her worship.
 Ravana then performed severe penance at Mount Kailash to please Lord Shiva and also sang, in his melodious voice, praises of Shiva (Shiva Tandava Stotram).
 He even chopped his own head, and made a harp with threads drawn from his skin and intestine.
 Lord Shiva was pleased and he appeared before him and offered a wish.
 Ravana requests the Atmalinga as his boon.
 Lord Shiva agrees to give him the boon, as per the wish of Ravana that the Atmalinga cannot to stolen or removed by anyone, with a condition that wherever the Atma-Linga is placed on the ground, it would remain rooted at that spot forever.
 Having obtained his boon, Ravana started back on his journey to Lanka.